 When is the album officially coming out?

 We are doing the album cover right now, and I’m planning to release it in the summer this summer.

 Do you already know which label is going to release the album?

 So the tour is going to include four singers.
-What kind of set list we can expect from you?
+What kind of setlist can we expect from you?

 It sounds that these shows are going to be really intimate events?

-It’s going to be very intimate and we expect a lot of women to come to the shows, because they don’t like the loud stuff as much as the guys do.
-It’s odd in a way, it’s, you know.
+It’s going to be very intimate, and we expect a lot of women to come to the shows because they don’t like the loud stuff as much as the guys do.
+It’s odd in a way; it’s, you know.
 How do you drag a woman to the show, play acoustic?
 And you will be there with her, I know.
 “Laughs”